How to Grow an Avocado Plant From Seed

-There are two methods that I know of to get an avocado seed to germinate, and I will tell you both here so that you can take your choice.
+There are two methods that I know of to get an avocado seed to germinate, and I will tell you both here so that you can take your pick.

-How to plant an avocado seed type 2
+How to Plant an Avocado Seed: Method 2

-The other method I have had some success with, involves taking the seed and planting it directly into a compost filled pot, rounded end downwards.
+The other method I have had some success with involves taking the seed and planting it directly into a compost-filled pot, rounded end downwards.
 Water it well and leave it to drain.

 Then pop the whole pot inside a plastic bag and seal.
-Place in a warm cupboard.
-Light is not required at this point, and wait for signs of a shoot at the top.
+Place it in a warm cupboard.
+Light is not required at this point.
+Just wait for signs of a shoot at the top.

-Bring out and place on a sunny window-shelf.
-Leave in the bag for a day or two longer to allow the fledging plant to adjust, then take the bag off and put a saucer underneath the pot to which you can add water for your baby avocado plant to drink.
+Bring the plant out and place it on a sunny window-shelf.
+Leave it in the bag for a day or two longer to allow the fledgling plant to adjust, then take the bag off and put a saucer underneath the pot.
+You can then add water for your baby avocado plant to drink.

 This method also avoids the shock of moving the seedling from water to compost.